 - Include educational signs, kiosks, or learning labs in all green municipal and school buildings to encourage residents and businesses to adopt sustainable building practices

-- Submit all major municipal or school facilities to LEED Gold or equivalent standards, net-zero energy import from utilities and use rainwater/grey water for 50% of needs
+- Submit all major municipal or school facilities to LEED Gold or equivalent standards, net-zero energy import from utilities and use rainwater/gray water for 50% of needs

 How Do We Reach Our Goals?